kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ``Decapsulate(enc, skR, context_str)``:  Takes the encapsulation and the private key.
 Returns the shared secret.

-We implement these methods through the KEMs defined in {{!I-D.irtf-cfrg-hpke}}
+We implement these methods through the KEMs defined in {{!RFC9180}}
 to export shared secrets appropriate for using with the HKDF in TLS 1.3:

 ~~~